 Use the IFC Viewer in Excel

-The Excel IFC Viewer works best when the workbook already contains IFC geometry and element identifiers.
-In that setup, Excel becomes the working surface for tables, filters, formulas, and reports, while the task pane provides the linked 3D view of the same model data.
+Use this guide to load IFC geometry into Excel, open the model in the IFC Viewer task pane, and keep worksheet selections linked with the 3D model.
+The IFC Viewer Add-in for Excel works best when the workbook already contains IFC geometry and element identifiers, so Excel becomes the working surface for tables, filters, formulas, reports, and connected PivotTables while the task pane provides the linked 3D view.

 For most projects, the recommended setup is to use the existing Power Query from the Power BI sample report.
 This creates a workbook structure that the add-in can read consistently and makes the overall workflow easier to maintain.